chinmayapancholi13/chinmayapancholi13.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am a 4th year undergraduate student of Computer Science and Engineering at Indian Institute of Technology, Kharagapur.
+I am a 4th year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology, Kharagapur.
 I am interested in the domains of Machine Learning, Naturla Language Processing and Algorithm Design.